Dawn (rapper): 2016–2018: Cube Entertainment, Pentagon, and Triple H

-2019–present: P Nation, debut as Dawn and Dawndididawn
+2019–2022: P Nation, debut as Dawn and Dawndididawn

 On January 23, Psy announced via Instagram that E'Dawn had signed a contract with his new label, P Nation, alongside Hyuna.
 On October 18, it was announced that E'Dawn would be redebuting as a soloist under the name "Dawn", with new single "Money" on November 5.

-On April 29, 2020, he was a part of the "OLD X NEW (Original Television Soundtrack)" album for the 본격연예 한밤 (Late Night E-News) show, with the song 그건 너 (It's You).
+On April 29, 2020, he was a part of the Old X New (Original Television Soundtrack) album for the 본격연예 한밤 (Late Night E-News) show, with the song "그건 너 (It's You)".

 In September 2020, it was announced that Dawn will make a comeback with his first EP Dawndididawn, which was released on October 9, 2020.
 The title track "Dawndididawn (던디리던)" featured fellow P Nation artist Jessi.

-On March 3, he was a part of Demian's new song "LOVE%".
+On March 3, he was a part of Demian's new song "Love%".

 On September 9, Dawn and Hyuna collaborated to release their duet EP 1+1=1.

-On June 7, 2022, it was announced that Dawn would be attending the J-Rim Super Nova Festival with Hyuna, taking place on July 2-3, 2022.
+On June 7, 2022, it was announced that Dawn would be attending the J-Rim Super Nova Festival with Hyuna, taking place on July 2–3, 2022.

-On June 8, 2022, Psy, the head of his agency P NATION, released a teaser image announcing Dawn's return on June 16, 2022 with the digital single "Stupid Cool".
+On June 8, 2022, Psy, the head of his agency P Nation, released a teaser image announcing Dawn's return on June 16, 2022, with the digital single "Stupid Cool".

+2023–present: At Area and Narcissus

 On August 29, 2022, P Nation announced that Dawn would be leaving the company after deciding not to renew his contract.
-On January 30, 2023, it was announced that Dawn had signed a new contract with hip hop label, At Area.
+On January 30, 2023, Dawn had signed a new contract with the hip hop label, At Area.

+On September 15, 2023, Dawn released his EP Narcissus, with two lead singles "Star" and "Heart".

 Personal life

+Relationship

 On August 2, 2018, Dawn revealed that he has been in a relationship with Hyuna since May 2016.
 Their engagement was announced on February 3, 2022.
 In November 2022, Hyuna posted on her Instagram account that the couple had separated.

+Military service

+On October 12, 2023, Dawn announced that he was fulfilling his military mandatory service as a social service worker.